 Paul is inspired by the conviction that open access to culture and information can make an important contribution to a strong society.
 At Kennisland, Paul works to strengthen the position of public institutions, including heritage institutions, in the online environment in order to offer an alternative to the commercialisation of the Internet.
 This includes copyright law that provides space for the interests of public institutions and the creativity of users, and also a more fundamental rethink based on Commons principles.

 In 2003, Paul completed his master’s in comparative political science at the University of Amsterdam.
 Between 2003 and 2007, he led the Public Research programme at Waag Society.
 Between 2004 and 2005, he also worked as a researcher at ImagineIC in Amsterdam-Zuidoost.

 Paul was born and grew up in Hannover in Germany, where he studied social sciences at the University of Hannover, before moving to the Netherlands in 1998.
 Paul is an experienced cyclist and worked until 2005 as a ++Bike messengerSee the bike he rode until 2006 here. in cities including Hannover, Berlin, New York and Amsterdam.
 In 1999, Paul took the initiative in establishing the annual Annick van Hardeveld Memorial Race.

-Paul enjoys travelling, photographing the things he encounters on his travels and cooking.
-He is addicted to letters (as in books, magazines, newspapers and loose pamphlets) and maintains the worlds largest collection of flyers from African clairvoyants.++African clairvoyantsPart of this collection can be viewed at www.voyantes.net.
-Paul lives with his girlfriend and two daughters.
+Paul loves travelling and photographing the things he encounters during his travels.
+He enjoys cooking and is addicted to letters (in the sense of books, magazines, newspapers and pamphlets).
+In addition, he curates the world’s largest collection of flyers from African clairvoyants.++African clairvoyantsPart of this collection can be viewed at www.voyantes.net.
+Paul lives with his girlfriend and two daughters in Amsterdam-West.